guyllaumedemers/SCM-Project-Management-and-version-control/README.md

 # How does it works?

+Revision control manages changes to a set of data over time.
 When data that is under revision control is modified, after being retrieved by checking out, this is not in general immediately reflected in the revision control system (in the repository), but must instead be checked in or committed.

 #### Example